PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 To model non-idealities and noise in the sensing and guidance systems, each threat is assigned a hit radius and a kill probability.
 Whenever an interceptor is within the hit radius of the threat, the simulator treats it as an intercept, where the interceptor has collided with the threat.
-However, the simulator does not automatically count the threat as destroyed; instead, the kill probability determines whether the threat is destroyed.
+However, the simulator does not automatically assume that the threat as destroyed; instead, the kill probability determines whether the threat is destroyed.
 Unlike threats, interceptors are always destroyed during an intercept.

 ### Intercept Evasion